Zambezi National Park

 I think these little lodges are great and are in a fantastic position, with abundant birdlife right there.
 Game does traverse this area, so monkey, bushbuck, baboons and warthog are seen daily.

-For an unforgettable wilderness experience, there are 4 minimum development camping sites available in the Park.
-Situated on the banks of the Zambezi, these areas are unfenced and completely in the wild and are equipped with a braai stand and bush toilet only.
+For an unforgettable camping wilderness experience, there are a number minimum development camping sites available in the Park.
+Situated on the banks of the Zambezi, these areas are unfenced and completely in the wild, with no facilities at all so you have to be completely self-sufficient.